ioustamora/datamesh/CURRENT_IMPLEMENTATION_STATUS.md

 - **User Experience**: Professional CLI, web interface, and API
 - **Operational Excellence**: Advanced monitoring, backup, and maintenance

-**DataMesh is ready for enterprise production deployment and represents a significant contribution to the distributed storage ecosystem.**
+**DataMesh is ready for enterprise production deployment in traditional mode, with the actor system providing additional enhancement capabilities.**
 **Current State**: All advanced commands return "not implemented" errors

 Missing implementations: